 Our design solutions develop from the unique character, history, traditions and needs of your congregation.
 Through interaction with various groups affected by project at hand, we develop an understanding of the current and long-term needs of your church community.
 This interaction becomes the foundation of our approach to your design problems.
 With a good basis of understanding about your congregation, design solutions will be complete, and the project will be supported during fundraising.
 With proper design, your facilities can become another tool to aid in your mission rather than just a drain on your resources.

 James Hundt has been involved with the design and construction of religious structures since 1980, when he graduated from the McGill University School of Architecture in Montreal.
-He is licensed to practice architecture in DE, MA, MI, NJ, NY and VT, holds a certificate from the National Council of Architectural Registration Boards.
+He is licensed to practice architecture in DE, MA, MN, NJ and NY, holds a certificate from the National Council of Architectural Registration Boards.
 He has served on the boards of ACLS and the Interfaith Forum of Religion, Art and Architecture.
 The staff includes Ted Lutz, a full-time, LEED-accredited architect with a Masters in Architecture from SUNY Buffalo.
 Over the years, Mr. Hundt has designed a wide variety of facilities for over fifty religious organizations and other institutional clients.
 These projects have ranged from the construction documents for entirely new facilities to the design of a private chapel to a new church lighting system.
 For all projects, Mr. Hundt has maintained the same level of commitment and communication with the client from inception to occupancy.